-Dyno-Pest surveyors were called out recently by a housing association with an on-going problem with mice infesting every floor of their high rise apartment block.
+Dyno-Pest surveyors were called out recently by a housing association with an ongoing problem with mice infesting every floor of their high-rise apartment block.
 The mice were predominantly gaining entry to the building via the plastic air bricks and, from there to the individual apartments via the waste pipes.
-They were further aided and abetted with the plentiful waste bin storage areas, the riser cupboards throughout the building and, the gaps under the doors leading to the communal areas.
+They were further aided and abetted by the plentiful waste bin storage areas, the riser cupboards throughout the building and, the gaps under the doors leading to the communal areas.

 An integrated pest management programme was recommended comprising the following: